jrpotter/notebook/notes/ontology/rdf.md

 ## Overview

 The **Resource Description Framework** (RDF) is the foundational representation language of the Semantic Web.
 The basic building block of RDF is the **triple** containing a **subject**, **predicate**, and **object**.
 Global identifiers of resources are represented as [[uri|URIs]] (or, more generally, IRIs).
 These URIs can be expressed more compactly as [[uri#CURIEs|CURIEs]].

+A **graph** is a set of triples.
+A **named graph** is a particular set of triples with an associated name.
+When using named graphs, the term **quads** is often used in favor of triples.
+This refers to the original triple along with the name of the graph the triple is associated with.

 %%ANKI
 Basic